NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/_index.md

 This documentation complements the detailed API reference available through Swagger UI at https://digitalpreservation.no/swagger/.

-For general information on authentication and authorization, please refer to the main [API documentation](../).

 **File Size Limitations:**
 - Maximum file size: 5 GB per file
 - This limitation is due to constraints with S3 pre-signed URLs used for direct file uploads